Charisms

 is not a wise choice.

-As Jesus told St. Faustina, he is
+As Jesus told St.

-speaking to us as well:
+Faustina, he is speaking to us as well:

-“…I am prolonging
+“…I am prolonging the time of mercy

-the time of mercy for the sake of sinners.
-But woe to them
+for the sake of sinners.
+But woe to them if they do not

-if they do not recognize this time of My visitation.
-My
+recognize this time of My visitation.
+My daughter, secretary

-grace for them, so that they too may glorify My mercy.”
+so that they too may glorify My mercy.”

 (Divine Mercy In My Soul,